 Advice on any of the above matters can be obtained from the Welfare Department on 01206 816751.

-Entitlement: Subject to the Commandant's discretion, Service personnel detained at MCTC may be visited once on a Two weekly basis, on either a Saturday or Sunday commencing from the second weekend of detention.
+Entitlement: Subject to the Commandant's discretion, Service personnel detained at MCTC may be visited once every two weeks, on either a Saturday or Sunday commencing from the second weekend of detention.
 A visit comprises of one two-hour period on either day and a maximum of four adults may visit at any one time.
 All visitors to the MCTC are subject to the following conditions.

 Restrictions: Whilst every effort will be made to permit all four adults to attend visits at the same time, on occasion, circumstances arise and Duty Staff may request that the number of visitors is restricted to two persons.
 If this is the case and there are four persons in your party, you will be asked to visit on a rotational basis.